-Waiver of Excelsior College® Associate Degree in Nursing Theory Requirements
+Waiver of Excelsior College® Associate Degree in Nursing Courses

-Under certain conditions, credits from previously completed degree-level nursing courses may be submitted for the purpose of requesting a waiver of an Excelsior College nursing theory requirement.
+Under certain conditions, credits from previously completed degree-level nursing courses may be submitted for the purpose of requesting a waiver of an Excelsior College nursing courses.
 Any requirement approved for waiver will be designated as a "pass" or "P" grade.
 Any such college coursework submitted for faculty review must:

-- ▶ be from a regionally accredited degree-granting institution of higher education. - ▶ have been completed no more than five years prior to the academic policy date^1 in an Excelsior College nursing program. - cover content equivalent to that of the theory requirement for which the waiver is sought. - carry a grade of B or better. - ▶ be submitted for faculty review before the theory examination or online course in that content area is taken.
+- be from a regionally accredited degree-granting institution of higher education. - have been completed no more than five years prior to the academic policy date^1 in an Excelsior College nursing program. - cover content equivalent to that of the theory requirement for which the waiver is sought. - carry a grade of B or better. - be submitted for faculty review before the online course in that content area is taken.

-Credit earned from most military service, foreign nursing schools, and occupational specialties may not be used to waive the nursing theory requirement because their course content is not equivalent.
+Credit earned from most military service, foreign nursing schools, and occupational specialties may not be used to waive the nursing courses because their course content is not equivalent.
 If you have this type of background, you should discuss options with an academic advisor.

-Due to the comprehensive content of each Excelsior College nursing theory requirement, most students need a cluster of previous courses, including study of the care of adults and children, to meet the criteria for waiver.
-You are encouraged to obtain Excelsior College nursing theory examination content guides and/or course syllabi, and to review the content for comparison to courses already completed before submitting materials for waiver.
+Due to the comprehensive content of each Excelsior College nursing course, most students need a cluster of previous courses, including study of the care of adults and children, to meet the criteria for waiver.
+You are encouraged to obtain Excelsior College nursing course syllabi, and to review the content for comparison to courses already completed before submitting materials for waiver.
 This step may help determine which requirements to work on while waiting for the faculty to make a decision regarding a waiver request.

-Nursing courses from licensed practical vocational nursing programs and hospital diploma programs both in the United States and abroad are not eligible for transfer credit since they do not carry collegelevel credits.
-However, the learning acquired in such coursework is an important and valued asset and may be converted into academic credit by passing the Excelsior College® Examinations in nursing.
+Nursing courses from licensed practical vocational nursing programs and hospital diploma programs both in the United States and abroad are not eligible for transfer credit since they do not carry college-level credits.
 See the description of Essentials of Nursing Care: Health Differences for special considerations for waiver of that requirement by LPN/LVN graduates.